fabrix-app/fabrix-ng/README.md

 ```

 Next you will need import the module and add a new provider.
-NgSpool exposes an injection token that can be used to provide configuration.
+NgFabrix exposes an injection token that can be used to provide configuration.

 ```ts
 //app.module.ts